 Let’s set the scene a little bit for a typical large organization that runs business-critical applications on the mainframe.

 But there are a few vague, uneasy feelings:

 Would you rather be working with this green screen?
 A COBOL/CICS application that has been deployed to Pivotal Cloud Foundry using Heirloom.

-At the same time these web applications are now capable of the same reliability as your mainframe environment, not because every single component works all the time, but because every component has fail-over redundancy built-in.
-It is a different reliability model to be sure but one to which the organization is gradually becoming accustomed.
+At the same time, these web applications are now capable of the same reliability as your mainframe environment, not because every single component works all the time but because every component has fail-over redundancy built-in.
+It is a different reliability model but one to which the organization is gradually becoming accustomed.